Author – Arushi Prakash

 The last two decades have been marked by a massive scramble to find new and sustainable ways to generate electricity.
 People have tried to capture the power of wind, water and the sun to replace conventional sources of electricity such as coal and petroleum.
 However, renewable energy needs to be stored in electric batteries so that it can be used when needed.
 Today, electric batteries are omnipresent at home across numerous electronic gadgets such as mobile phones, remote controls, wall clocks, watches.
 These can be single-use (disposable after the first use) or secondary (rechargeable) batteries.

 Conventional batteries generate electricity through a chemical reaction, and due to these chemicals, they pose a threat to the environment.
 Batteries contain toxic chemicals like lead, cadmium and mercury which when disposed in garbage dumps cause environmental damage.
-Chemicals in these batteries can be poisonous and/or corrosive, which makes them a menace in case a battery leaks.
-To overcome these damaging effects, some student innovators have developed a variety of sustainable eco-friendly batteries, which have been submitted for the Ecoideaz Innovation Contest:
+Chemicals in these batteries can be poisonous and/or corrosive, which makes them a menace in case of battery leaks.
+To overcome these damaging effects, some student innovators have developed a variety of sustainable eco-friendly batteries, which have been submitted for the Ecoideaz Innovation Contest.

 A team from the International Youth Society of Eco Friendly & Renewable Technology (IYSERT) has developed a unique technology that aims to solve the problem of waste management and production of sustainable energy.
 The team has used easily available materials like a bucket as their container, vinegar and metal strips as conductors.
 To make the electrical connection, they use copper and zinc strips, connecting wires and porous strips.